flextype/docs.flextype.org/project/entries/en/rest-api/config/entry.md

     link: "delete-config-item"
 ---

-The Flextype Registry API organized around Representational State Transfer (REST) for delivering data from Flextype registry to apps, websites and other.
-Registry is delivered as JSON data.
+The Flextype Config API organized around Representational State Transfer (REST) for delivering data from Flextype config to apps, websites and other.
+Config is delivered as JSON data.

 #### <a name="endpoints"></a> Endpoints